adityaKrishan651/adityaKrishan651/README.md

 Hi, I’m Aditya Krishan, a self-taught programmer from Chandigarh, India.
 I am currently focused on full-stack web development, with a passion for cybersecurity and networking.
 I love to challenge myself by learning new technologies and programming languages and introduce flexibility in my skillset.
 I am a diligent worker with a penchant for delivering quality work which is visible in everything I do. <br>
 I would love to collaborate on projects from which I can learn something new and gain more experience.
 I'm always looking to learning new things and making friends along the way.
 I started gaining knowledge from a young age, which makes me even more open to channelising my thoughts and ideas, into more structured forms. <br>

-- 🧠 I’m currently learning: Django
+- 🧠 I’m currently learning: SvelteKit
-- 🤝 I’m looking to collaborate on: MERN Stack Projects
+- 🤝 I’m looking to collaborate on: Full Stack Projects
 - 💪 I would love to talk about: GoLang, React, Nodejs, ExpressJS or MongoDB, Networking, System Structures, Ethical Hacking.
 I'm enthusiastic about these topics!

 ### Learned from